Skip to content

 How to Run Facebook Ads for Insurance Agents (Step by Step)

-To run Facebook ads for insurance agents, work inside Meta's Special Ad Category, which strips age, ZIP, and detailed targeting.
-You win on creative, fast lead-form follow-up, and a tracked cost per sale — not micro-targeting.
-Expect higher lead volume at lower intent than search, so speed and cadence decide profit.
+To run Facebook ads for insurance agents, flag campaigns under Meta's financial products and services Special Ad Category, which strips age, gender, ZIP, sub-15-mile radius, and lookalike targeting.
+You win on creative, fast lead-form follow-up, and a tracked cost per sale.
+Expect higher volume at lower intent than search, so speed decides profit.

 Facebook ads for insurance agents are the cheapest way to put your offer in front of seniors at scale, and the easiest way to burn a budget if you treat them like Google search.
 The mechanics are different.
 On search, someone is already looking.
 On Facebook, you interrupt a scroll.
 That changes everything about targeting, creative, and follow-up.